 Gary also has some newer selections, including one from Stern Show superfan John Mayer who sent over one of his records after hearing Howard tease Gary about his vinyl connection on the air.

-We asked Gary which records he would play for someone who didn't understand why the sound quality was better on vinyl.
-'A lot of stuff from the seventies seems to do the job,' Gary said, 'but maybe that's just where my head's at.'
-He named Steely Dan's 'Aja' (of course), and any Stevie Wonder, Beatles or Eagles record from the 60s-70s.
-Those are sure to blow you away aurally.
+When asked which records he would play for someone who didn't understand why the sound quality was better on vinyl, Gary answered: "A lot of stuff from the '70s seems to do the job" and named Steely Dan's "Aja" and anything from Stevie Wonder, the Beatles, or the Eagles as specific examples that could turn anyone into a vinyl fan.

 It's not just records Gary's playing, either – he also has other devices to play just about any music format, including a turntable, a Sony amp, a cassette player, and even an 8-track player.
 But perhaps the coolest toy Gary has is a reel-to-reel tape recording machine which he purchased for just $20 at a garage sale in the 1990s.
 That same reel-to-reel wound up being used in the movie "Private Parts" after a consultant for the movie asked to rent it from Gary for $250 since the machine was perfect for making scenes of Howard's early days in radio look truly authentic.

 Check out more photos of Gary's vinyl collection and home setup (below).